Let’s take a look at the two healthcare apps we built:

 Remote patient monitoring app — part of a large patient registry project.

-Clinic’s portal for remote patient management (case study is coming soon).
+Clinic’s portal for remote patient management.

 Related Articles: